 l International convention

-Various international agreements have been signed to address the marine pollution and collapse of marine ecosystem.
+Various international agreements have been signed to address the marine pollution and collapse of the marine ecosystem.

 ② Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (1995, GPA): The GPA was created as an intergovernmental mechanism to counter land-based pollution and its impacts on the marine environment through detailed action plans.